Everstake Home

 Share with your network

 In an era where digital infrastructure underpins global economies, the emergence of quantum computing represents a paradigm shift with implications far beyond blockchain ecosystems.
-As a staking and blockchain validator company, we recognize that quantum threats, while still largely theoretical, demand proactive consideration.
+As a staking and blockchain validator company, we recognize that quantum computing blockchain threats, while still largely theoretical, demand proactive consideration.

 These risks extend to messengers, military communications, banking systems, and critical infrastructure, challenging the entire digital world order.
 Focusing undue fear on cryptocurrencies like Bitcoin overlooks this broader context, if scalable, quantum computers materialize, they will reshape security across all sectors.